Oily facial skin allergy than relieve inflammation. Causes of allergic lesions of the skin of the face. General rules and methods of treatment

 Types of allergies

-There are five of them:
+There are five of them in total:

 2. Insectal - develops from stinging insects.
 It immediately manifests itself as a rash, swelling of the eyelids, and Quincke's edema often develops.
 It is almost impossible to get rid of it, the insect can be found anywhere.